Last Will and Testament

 What is a Last Will and Testament?

-It is important to make sure that all our assets, finances, bank accounts, life insurance policy benefits, real estate properties, retirement accounts, and other investments will be left in good hands after we die.
-This is why we need to create a last will and testament beforehand.
+It is important to make sure that all our assets, finances, bank accounts, life insurance policy benefits, real estate properties, retirement accounts, other investments and personal property will be left in good hands after we die.
+This is why we need to create a posthumous directive beforehand.
 A credible Surprise last will and testament lawyer can guide you on how to write a will and prepare a good estate plan before you pass away.

 A will is a legal document that states your wishes on how you want to distribute your assets after death.
 This document is a critical part of an estate plan.
 When you write a last will and testament, you decide about the distribution of your property, and guardianship of your children, and designate a person (executor) who carries out your wishes after you die.